superfly/corrosion/doc/deploy-on-fly/launch.md

 The `app` entry is updated with your chosen app name on launch.

 The `mounts` section tells Fly Launch that this app needs a storage volume named `"corro_data"` and that it should be mounted at `/var/lib/corrosion` in the Machine's file system.
 A Fly Volume of this name will be created for the first Machine on the first deployment.

+Corrosion exports Prometheus metrics; the `metrics` section tells the [Fly Platform where to look for them](https://fly.io/docs/reference/metrics/#prometheus-on-fly-io).
+This port setting corresponds to the setting for `prometheus.addr` under `telemetry` in the [Corrosion configuration](#corrosion-configuration).

 No public services are configured for the Corrosion cluster, because nodes communicate over private networking.